kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 on `kubeadm init` are required.
 - Unless otherwise specified, kubeadm uses the default gateway's network interface to advertise the master's IP.
 If you want to use a different network interface, specify `--apiserver-advertise-address=<ip-address>` argument to `kubeadm init`.
+To deploy an IPv6 Kubernetes cluster using IPv6 addressing, you must specify an IPv6, e.g. `--apiserver-advertise-address=fd00::101`
-- If you would like to customise control plane components, you can do so by providing extra args to each one, as documented [here](/docs/reference/setup-tools/kubeadm/kubeadm-init#custom-args).
+- If you would like to customise control plane components including optional IPv6 assignment to liveness probe for control plane components and etcd server, you can do so by providing extra args to each one, as documented [here](/docs/admin/kubeadm#custom-args).
 - `kubeadm init` will first run a series of prechecks to ensure that the machine is ready to run Kubernetes.
 It will expose warnings and exit on errors.
 It will then download and install the cluster database and control plane